 1.)
 The first day of class

-Many classes are taught from a single syllabus that governs multiple sections with many different professors.
-That means the book list may not be 100% accurate for the course you’re in.
+Many classes teach from a single syllabus that governs multiple sections with many different professors.
+That means the book list may not be 100% accurate for the course.
 Hold off on buying books until the first day of class and ask your professor candidly how much the text is necessary for the course.

-Most classes are taught by adjuncts and graduate students who share the pain of expensive, never-used textbooks.
-You’d be surprised how many of them are willing to provide tips on the relevance of older editions or suggestions for sharing textbooks.
+Most classes also teach by adjuncts and graduate students who share the pain of expensive, never-used textbooks.
+You’d be surprised how many of them are willing to provide tips on the relevance of older editions or suggestions for sharing books.

 The first day of class can be helpful for another reason – you might find a friend who’s willing to share the textbook with you.
-This may not be an ideal solution, but splitting the cost of a new book in half can be tough to beat, even with rentals and online shopping.
+While this solution might not be ideal, splitting the cost of a new book can be tough to beat, even with rentals and online shopping.